RakeshSangi/Global-Tasks/Task1/README.md

-## Steps build container and access application:
+## Steps to build container and access application:
 1.Build the Docker Image

 docker build -t my-nodejs-app .